introdh2016/response1_textanalysis/assignment.md

 - What are the initial findings and/or possible arguments?
 In other words, what do these topics tell us?
 - What are the possibilities and limitations of topic modeling?

+More details:

-1. Post your response to our GitHub page.
+- Post your response to the [ Text Analysis Response GitHub repository](https://github.com/introdh2016/response1_textanalysis).
-2. Citations: Please use a modified  format since citations will be drawn from course readings.
+- Citations: Please use a modified  format since citations will be drawn from course readings.
 Cite relevant readings using in-text/ parenthetical citations: (author, publication, date).
 Ex.
 (Blevins, personal blog, 09-09-2009) or (Goldstone and Underwood, JDH, 2012).
-3. Grading: Rubric
+- Grading: Rubric

 # Corpus